-We’re setting precedents that we’ll respond to emails within a few hours; we’re adding things to our to-do lists without any sort of prioritizing so that everything feels life-or-death important; and we’re feeding into our own mania.
+We’re setting precedents that we’ll respond to emails within a few hours.
+We’re adding things to our to-do lists without any sort of prioritizing so that everything feels life-or-death important.
+And we’re feeding into our own mania.

 Like it or not, we are responsible for our chicken-minus-head approach to business and therefore it is only ourselves we can look to in order to fix it.

 We have to train ourselves not to feel it.
 It’s a psychological thing, you know?
-The more we feed ourselves our own lines of “I’m so behind!”, the more frantic and weighed down we feel.
+The more we feed ourselves our own lines of “I’m so behind!” the more frantic and weighed down we feel.

-We have to remind of ourselves of what really matters — our health, our relationships, our families – and just stop.
+We have to remind ourselves of what really matters — our health, our relationships, our families – and just stop.

 Because if we stop allowing ourselves to always feel behind, and instead just allow ourselves to remember what matters, the important things do actually get done.
 Believe it or not.